Report on risks of nicotine use criticised - “It was a thumbs up”

 At the same time, Mr Johansson says that the mission was, after all, very clear and that the agency has simply failed to fulfil it, for whatever reason.

-"It should be a useful basis for making decisions.
-This is mostly speculation based on very weak foundations and surrounded by the agency's negative view of nicotine use.
-They say that e-cigarettes CAN be dangerous in the long term, but only because there are no studies on long-term effects.
-It claims that vaping and snuffing CAN lead to smoking, although it clearly states that it cannot establish a causal link.
-But since nicotine CAN be dangerous, they choose to emphasise the risks, without discussing the differences between, for example, snuffing and smoking.
-This is not what the Parliament asked for.
-If I were on the Social Affairs Committee, I would complain about the investigation and demand a new, functioning product."
+“It should be a useful basis for decision-making.
+This is mostly speculation based on very weak foundations, and is characterised by the authority's negative view of nicotine use.
+They write that e-cigarettes MAY be dangerous in the long term, but only because there are no studies on long-term effects.
+It claims that vejp and snus use MAY lead to smoking, although it clearly states that it cannot establish a causal link.
+But because nicotine CAN be dangerous, they choose to emphasise the risks, without discussing the differences between snus and smoking, for example.
+This is not what Parliament asked for.
+If I were on the Social Affairs Committee, I would criticise the report and demand a new, functional product.”
 Says Karl-Åke Johansson.

 Authority calls for more bans